-

 Original Date Announced

-October 31, 2025ICE promulgated a Request for Information (RFI) seeking "Skip Tracing and Process Serving Services using Government furnished case data with identifiable information, commercial data verification and physical observation services . . . to verify alien information, investigate alternative alien address information, confirm the new location of fugitive aliens to [Enforcement and Removal Operations] ERO, and deliver materials/documents to undocumented aliens as appropriate."
-Under the ICE's proposed system, vendors would be given 10,000 noncitizens to identify, verify, and/or serve with documents under the program, with a potential to receive "further increments of 10,000 aliens."
+October 31, 2025ICE issued a Request for Information (RFI) seeking "Skip Tracing and Process Serving Services using Government furnished case data with identifiable information, commercial data verification and physical observation services . . . to verify alien information, investigate alternative alien address information, confirm the new location of fugitive aliens to ERO [Enforcement and Removal Operations], and deliver materials/documents to undocumented aliens as appropriate."
+Under ICE's proposed system, vendors would be given 10,000 noncitizens to identify, verify, and/or serve with documents, with a potential to receive "further increments of 10,000 aliens."
 The request notes that "[t]he vendor should prioritize locating the home address [of the noncitizen] and only resort to employment location, failing that."

 ICE proposes adopting multiple incentive structures for vendors.
-"Performance-based incentives" would include bonuses based on successful verification metrics, "[v]olume-based incentives" would reward vendors for completing high percentages of or exceeding their assigned caseload during designated periods, and "quality assurance incentives" would include incentives tied to positive ICE feedback on vendor work and "[c]ompliance with all legal and ethical standards during the verification and delivery process."
+"Performance-based incentives" would include bonuses for successful verification metrics, "[v]olume-based incentives" would reward vendors for completing high percentages of or exceeding their assigned caseload in designated periods, and "quality assurance incentives" would be tied to positive ICE feedback on work and "[c]ompliance with all legal and ethical standards during the verification and delivery process."

 Trump 2.0 [ID #2054]

-2025.10.31 ICE Request for Information - Skip Tracing and Process Serving ServicesCurrent Status
+2025.10.31 ICE Request for Information - Skip Tracing and Process Serving ServicesSubsequent Trump and Court Action

 NoneOriginal Trump Policy Status